 The show is definitely quality goods.
 A major boost is the cinematography of Giuseppe Rotunno, which puts an appealing gloss on most of the episodes.
 The segments directed by Franco Rossi (“La Siciliana”) and Mauro Bolognini (“Senso civico”) are brief skits of minimal interest.
 Despite the presence of Alberto Sordi, these forgettable episodes might have been dropped, to the film’s betterment.

-Not helping is any correlation between the film and its title, which misleads the viewer into thinking that supernatural content is present.
-The three main episodes stand alone, yet only Visconti’s adds up to a worthy vehicle for the fascinating Mangano.
-I first saw The Witches for the first time back in the 1980s on the pioneering L.A. cable The “Z” Channel.
+Not helping is any correlation between the film and its title, which misleads the viewer into expecting supernatural content.
+The three main episodes stand alone yet only Visconti’s adds up to a worthy vehicle for the fascinating Mangano.
+I saw The Witches for the first time back in the 1980s on the pioneering L.A. cable The “Z” Channel.
 When working for MGM/UA in the 1990s I got my mitts on a flat English-dubbed VHS.
 The film’s biggest appeal at the time was its terrific music score, which I wrongly assumed was by Ennio Morricone with an assist from Piero Piccioni.
 As it turns out, the opposite is true.

 The Arrow transfer uses title sequences that combine Italian and English text, which I don’t remember from older transfers.
 The animated opening title sequence has the rough paste-up collage look that I never liked much, but I also don’t care for those crudely stylized title animations for most of the Sergio Leone pictures.
 The bouncy, fun Piero Piccioni themes behind the titles are somewhat compromised by edits, as if the music was re-edited after recording to adapt to changes in the titles.